Opiskelijan opas

 When the studies have been completed, the credits will be automatically transferred your student’s desktop and to your PSP without the eRPL procedure or sharing the link of the study path.

-Before enrolling, check with your PSP coach that the course is suitable for the degree.
+Before enrolling, check with your PSP coach that the course is suitable for your degree.

 Humak co-operates in teaching e.g. with the University of Jyväskylä and the degree program in Cultural Production and Landscape Studies on the Pori campus of the University of Turku.
 Humak is also part of the Kivanet network, which offers foreign language studies.